 Omni High Gain

-An omni-directional antenna does not need to pointed towards the direction of where signal is coming from and will receive a signal from 360 degrees.
-It can be roof, gutter or wall mounted.
+An omni-directional antenna does not need to point towards the direction of where the signal is coming from and will receive a signal from 360 degrees.
+It can be roof, gutter or wall-mounted.
 Not recommended in low signal areas unless LoS cannot be determined.